 We researched the space to better understand where AI comes into play in automating claims and the underwriting process.
-This report aims to answer the following questions:
+This report is a snapshot of our full AI Opportunity Landscape in insurance, but it aims to answer the following questions:

 - What types of AI applications are currently being used for claims processing and underwriting?